Differentially Private Fair Binary Classifications: Experiments

 For comparability with DP-FERMI, we employed logistic regression models.
 DP-FERMI utilizes a loss function with a regularization constant $\lambda$ to limit statistical parity violations.
 A higher $\lambda$ imposes stricter penalties for fairness violations, often at the cost of reduced accuracy.
-DP-FERMI sets the desired $\epsilon$ and $\delta$, and determines the necessary noise levels to achieve these privacy guarantees.
-All models, including Algorithm 2 and DP-FERMI, were trained for 50 epochs, except the Credit Card models using $(\epsilon=9,\delta=10^{-5})$ parameters, which were trained for 100 epochs.
+In this framework, the desired $\epsilon'$ and $\delta'$ are set and the required noise levels to meet these privacy guarantees are computed.
+It is important to remark that DP-FERMI implicitly assumes that both the fraction of data points in the minority subgroup and the size of the entire dataset are publicly available ---similar to the assumption made in our work.
+All models, including Algorithm 2 and DP-FERMI, were trained for 50 epochs, except the Credit Card models using $(\eps'=9,\delta'=10^{-5})$ parameters, which were trained for 100 epochs.
 Within DP-FERMI, learning rates were set at $\eta_{\theta}=0.005$ and $\eta_{W}=0.01$.
 We chose these parameters mainly because they were empirically shown in \cite{lowy2023stochastic} to be optimal for the datasets under consideration.
 A uniform batch size of 1024 was maintained for all experiments.

 While our theoretical framework focuses on the sum of prediction changes across subgroup distributions, for comparison purposes with DP-FERMI, we used overall accuracy as a utility metric.
 The final results are presented in Tables \ref{tab:Adult_Eps_3_PRV}, \ref{tab:Adult_Eps_9_PRV}, \ref{tab:Credit_Eps_3_PRV}, and \ref{tab:Credit_Eps_9_PRV}.
 All of the results are averages over 10 trials.
 We remark that DP-FERMI offers two privacy options: one for sensitive attributes and another for all features.
 We used noise parameters for all-feature privacy in DP-FERMI to compare fairly with Algorithm \ref{algorithm2}.